EN

 • and rights associated with a given scope: site, group of sites, theme, layer, or dashboard.

 Data is not protected only by a password.
-It is protected by an authorization policy consistent with the client’s real organization.
-This dimension directly ties into multi-stakeholder governance issues, which we find in many projects supported by UrbanThink.
+It is protected by an authorization policy that is consistent with the client’s actual organization.
+This dimension directly addresses the challenges of multi-stakeholder governance, which we encounter in many projects supported by UrbanThink.

-The central question is not “where is the data?”, but “who can do what with it?”
+The key question is not “where is the data?”, but “who can do what with it?”

 Data sovereignty is often reduced to hosting.
-It is an important topic, but not the only one.
+It is an important issue, but not the only one.

-The real issue, in a decision-support platform, is control of uses.
-Data can be well hosted and still poorly governed if the conditions for access, transformation, export, or reuse remain unclear.
+The real issue, in a decision-support platform, is control over usage.
+Data may be well hosted and yet poorly governed if the conditions for access, transformation, export, or reuse remain unclear.

 • what is integrated for visualization is not automatically reusable for other uses;